Kholodets/CSCI_5607/proj_3/report/report.typ

 Note this is all on my 24-core CPU.

+== Development Comments

+This is certainly a bit rushed.
+There were a lot of cases developing this where I'd have to sit and think on it for a while, and feel dumb when I realized the straightforward fix.
+Having a little more time to implement everything would be pretty nice.

+The code is quite unorganized as-is, and I'll probably work on cleaning that up for my own sake.

+I wanted to implement a BVH, but I ran out of time and was able to render some of the scenes with lots of tris by brute force, so it turned out OK.

+I'm shooting for full points (basic features + spot light + parallel = 85 + 5 + 10 = 100) on the 1-day late on the basis that I went out for halloween.

+Here's a pic of me and some friends at a house party, I'm doing the double peace signs:

+    #html.elem("img", attrs: (src: "images/halloween.jpg", width: "500"))[]

 == Download

 A `tar.gz` containing the project files FOR PROJECT 3B and a x86-64 linux executable can be found here: #html.elem("a", attrs:(href: "macle119_proj3.tar.gz"))[macle119_proj3.tar.gz]